Taxonomy, Botany of Trumpet Vines

 Do not conclude from the alternate common name "trumpet creeper" that this plant is restricted in its growth to hugging the ground.

 Especially if the vine receives a little help from you (training), it will climb.
-The specific epithet, radicans is Latin for "growing roots" and refers to the aerial roots of trumpet vines, a feature that grants them a modest ability to scale surfaces.
+The species name, radicans is Latin for "growing roots" and refers to the aerial roots of trumpet vines.
+These aerial roots give them a modest ability to scale surfaces.
 They share this feature with poison ivy (Rhus radicans).

 Trumpet vines are just one of many plants that can damage house siding if allowed to grow up a wall; others include: